murali44/PodCounter/README.md

 ## Solution Design

 **Assumptions**: To keep things simple, I'm not creating a load balanced service.
 We can deploy multiple replicas of the app.
 However, to access it, we'll need to hit one of the pods.
-Depending upon how your cluster is configured, you can

 The basic idea for the solution is to leverage the Kubernetes APIServer to get the number of pods.
 We know that every pod in the cluster is automatically injected with a service account